XenithMusic/esixterm/README.md

 - pip (manual): `pip install platformdirs requests webcolors`

 ## Installation
+Git clone this repository, or download the source code folder from a release.

-Copy or symlink this folder to `~/.local/lib/esixterm`.
+Move copy or symlink the repository to `~/.local/lib/esixterm`.

-Symlink the python script `esixterm` in this folder to `~/.local/bin/esixterm`.
+Symlink the python script `esixterm` in the repository to `~/.local/bin/esixterm`.
 Make sure it is marked as executable.

-`~/.local/bin` may not be on `PATH` already; if it isn't, you should add it.
+Ensure `~/.local/bin` is on PATH.

 ## Configuring
 Config files are automatically generated in `~/.config/esixterm`.
 The most relevant one being `conf.json`, which holds auth information such as `username` and `apiKey`.